amarantha-k/cbas/_drafts/primer-beer.md

         "updated": "2010-07-22 20:00:20"
     } ]

-In SQL++, you can select a single value (whether it be an atomic/scalar value or a record value or an unordered or ordered collection value) by using a _SELECT VALUE_ clause as was done above.
+In SQL++, you can select a single value (whether it be an atomic or scalar value or a record value or an unordered or ordered collection value) by using a _SELECT VALUE_ clause as was done above.
 If you instead use the more SQL-familier _SELECT_ clause, SQL++ will return records instead of values, and since a given query may _SELECT_ multiple values in its result (like our first query did),